 The ULP claims were settled in fiscal year 2017 for \$0.3 million.
 Curation Foods was responsible for half of this settlement, or \$0.2 million.
 On May 5, 2017, the parties to the remaining actions executed a Settlement Agreement concerning the discrimination/wrongful termination claims and the wage and hour claims which covers all non-exempt employees of Pacific Harvest working at Curation Foods' Guadalupe, California processing facility from September 2011 through the settlement date.
-Under the Settlement Agreement, the plaintiffs were paid \$6.0 million in three installments: \$2.4 million of which was paid in July 2017, \$1.8 million of which was paid in November 2017 and \$1.8 million of which was paid in July 2018, representing the final payment due under the settlement agreement.
+Under the Settlement Agreement, the plaintiffs were paid \$6.0 million in three installments: \$2.4 million of which was paid in July 2017, \$1.8 million of which was paid in November 2017, and \$1.8 million of which was paid in July 2018, representing the final payment due under the settlement agreement.
 The Company and Pacific Harvest have each agreed to pay one half of the settlement payments.
-The Company paid the entire first two installments of \$4.2 million and will be reimbursed by Pacific Harvest for its \$2.1 million portion.
-As of August 25, 2019, the outstanding balance of the receivable was \$1.3 million of which \$0.9 million and \$0.4 million is included in Prepaid and other current assets and Other assets, respectively, in the accompanying Consolidated Balance Sheets.
-This receivable will continue to be repaid through monthly payments until fully paid, which the Company expects to occur by December 2020.
-The Company's recourse against non-payment by Pacific Harvest is its security interest in assets owned by Pacific Harvest.
-The receivable is reviewed quarterly for collectability.
-At August 25, 2019, the Company has concluded that the receivable is not impaired and therefore is not subject to an impairment loss.
+The Company paid the entire first two installments of \$4.2 million and Pacific Harvest agreed to reimburse the Company for its \$2.1 million portion.
+As of February 23, 2020, the outstanding balance of the receivable was \$1.2 million.
+The Company makes ongoing estimates relating to the collectability of receivables.
+A reserve is established for any note when there is reasonable doubt that the principal or interest will be collected in full.
+The Company may write-off uncollectable receivable reserve of \$1.2 million would be recorded.
+This was due to delinquency in the payment schedule that changed the Company's conclusion.
+At February 23, 2020, the reserve balance remained at \$1.2 million.